Living will and health care proxy: the most important information at a glance

 Do I need a living will despite having a power of attorney?

-A health care proxy is a legal document that you can use to authorize another person to make decisions about your medical care if you are no longer able to do so yourself.
+A power of attorney is a legal document that allows you to appoint another person to make decisions about your medical care if you are no longer able to do so yourself.
 A living will is a document that sets out your wishes for medical treatment in the event that you are no longer able to express them yourself.
-Both documents are important tools to ensure that your family knows what you want in the event of a medical emergency.
-You will therefore need both documents in the event of an emergency.
-In formal legal terms, they deal with similar but not identical content.
+Both documents are important tools for ensuring that your family knows what you want in the event of a medical emergency.
+Therefore, you need both documents in case of an emergency.
+They deal with formally related, but not identical, legal content.

 Is a living will binding?